eumelzocker/maptoy/docs/en/tile-providers.md

 **Policy notes:** Visible `© OpenStreetMap contributors` attribution is required.
 Honor HTTP caching headers, or cache for at least seven days when those headers cannot be read.
 Bulk download, offline prefetch, and bypassing the cache are prohibited.
-The service is best-effort and can block abusive use. maptoy's batch download must not be enabled for this endpoint.
+The service is best-effort and can block abusive use. *maptoy*'s batch download must not be enabled for this endpoint.

 **Official information:** [Tile usage policy](https://operations.osmfoundation.org/policies/tiles/),